Jyks/RandomPlayer/README.md

 # RandomPlayer
 Small program for playing a directory of .wav files randomly.
-Made to automate the shouting of "SIIKA at a certain computer festival.
+Made to automate the shouting of different phrases at a certain computer festival.